fede2cr/CircuitPlayground_games/README.md

 - [Playground Ducky](https://github.com/fede2cr/playground_ducky): A clone of the tool Rubber Ducky, used to teaching about USB Keyboard attacks in Greencore Solutions.

 ##### Biology/Medical
-- [Pulse sensor](https://github.com/fede2cr/pulsesensor_cplay): Heart pulse sensor using the onboard sensors on the Playground.
+- [Pulse sensor](https://github.com/fede2cr/pulsesensor_cplay): Heart pulse sensor using the on board sensors on the Playground.

 ##### STEM
 - [Kit Ciencia y Arte](http://www.instructables.com/id/Kit-Ciencia-Y-Arte-Circuit-Playground/): A collection of tutorials for a [hardware STEM kit](http://www.crcibernetica.com/inventoria-sensor-kit/) from CRCibernetica, but you can get the individual parts from lots of other providers if you don't live in Costa Rica.